King Frederik VII of Denmark

 When Frederik was nearly 18-years-old, he was betrothed to Princess Vilhelmine Marie of Denmark, the younger of the two daughters of the reigning King of Denmark, Frederik VI.
 This marriage arrangement was mainly due to the desirability of a union of the two branches of the Danish royal family whose relationship was strained.
 Frederik was a direct male-line descendant of King Frederik V by his second queen Juliana Maria of Brunswick-Wolfenbüttel.
 Vilhelmine Marie was a daughter of King Frederik VI of Denmark and a granddaughter of King Christian VII, son of King Frederik V by his first queen Louisa of Great Britain.
 Frederik and Vilhelmine Marie’s wishes and needs were not considered at all.
 The wedding was postponed for two years while Frederik was sent on an educational trip to Switzerland, France, and Italy.

-Frederik and Vilhelmine Marie were married on November 1, 1828, at the Christiansborg Castle Church in Copenhagen, Denmark.
+Frederik and Vilhelmine Marie were married on November 1, 1828, at the Christiansborg Palace Church in Copenhagen, Denmark.
 The wedding was very popular with the Danish people who participated in many festivities.
 However, the marriage was childless and unhappy, mostly due to Frederik’s affairs and drinking.
 The couple separated in April 1834 and divorced on September 4, 1837.

 Caroline Mariane of Mecklenburg-Strelitz; Credit – Wikipedia

 In 1839, when Frederik’s father succeeded to the Danish throne, Frederik became Crown Prince.
-Frederik needed to marry again and he heard about Caroline Mariane of Mecklenburg-Strelitz, a German princess who had been taught Danish by a Danish poet.
+Frederik needed to marry again.
+He heard about Caroline Mariane of Mecklenburg-Strelitz, a German princess who had been taught Danish by a Danish poet.
 Caroline Mariane was the daughter of Georg, Grand Duke of Mecklenburg-Strelitz and Princess Marie of Hesse-Kassel.
 33-year-old Frederik and 20-year-old Caroline Mariane were married in Neustrelitz in the Grand Duchy of Mecklenburg-Strelitz on June 10, 1841.
 On June 21, they arrived in Denmark and made a festive entrance in Copenhagen.
 Once again, the marriage was childless and unhappy.
 Caroline Mariane was inexperienced, shy, and nervous and no match for Frederik’s boisterous temperament.
 In 1844, she went to visit her parents and refused to return to Denmark.
 The couple divorced on September 30, 1846.

 Louise Rasmussen; Credit – Wikipedia